- Move-in for first year and transfer students is Friday, August 23, 2019.

 - This date is required for all new Georgetown students.
-Student must arrive by this date to attend their New Student Orientation (NSO).
+Students must arrive by this date to attend their New Student Orientation (NSO).

-- Students should arrive to campus as close to their assignment time as possible to avoid longl delays.
+- Students should arrive to campus as close to their assigned time as possible to avoid long delays.

-- Assignment times will be posted to the Hoya Housing website on August 8th!
+- Assignment times will be posted to students' Hoya Housing portal on August 9th!

 Traveling to Main Campus